andrew-ryabchenko/quadrilateral/README.md

 10 5 25

-where each line consist of the quotients of the equation of the line in standard form.
-Each group of four lines defines bounds a shape.
+where each line contains quotients of the equation of the line in standard form.
+Each group of four lines bounds a shape.